Shopify Marketing to New Audiences: Diversifying Beyond Paid Ads

 Email List Building Strategy

 Capture emails at every opportunity.
 Pop-ups offering discount (10% off first order) convert 2-4% of visitors.
 Email nurture sequence sends product recommendations, style tips, and educational content.
 A customer purchasing once converts to repeat purchaser 30-40% more efficiently through email nurture than acquiring new customers.
-Email marketing generates 25-40% of revenue for mature Shopify stores with strong email programs (Klaviyo, 2024).
+Email marketing consistently generates a substantial share of revenue for mature Shopify stores with strong email programs.

 How Did Shopify Store Channel Diversification Deliver Results?